kuzmin-no/Fermax_Wi-Box_to_ADS/readme.md

 - [Adapter baord back](./img/Adapter_baord_back.png)
 - [MAX436](./img/MAX436.png)

-You will need to connect `V`, `M` and `Ct` signals from the Wi-Box to the shown in the following photo:
+You will need to connect `V`, `M` and `Ct` signals from the Wi-Box to the points shown at the following photo:

 ![Adapter_baord_connecting](./img/Adapter_baord_connecting.png)